howerj/cdb/readme.md

 cdb returns zero on success/key found, and a non zero value on failure.
 Two is returned if a key is not found.

+# LIMITATIONS

+Three different versions of the library can be built; a 16, a 32 and a 64 bit version.
+The 32 bit version is the default version.
+For all versions there is a limit on the maximum file size in the format used of 2^N, where N is the size.
+Keys and Values have the same limit (although they can never reach that size as some of the overhead is taken up as part of the file format).
+Any other arbitrary limitation is a bug in the implementation.

+The minimum size of a CDB file is 256 \* 2 \* (N/8) bytes.

 # INPUT/DUMP FORMAT